 I met a family who lives inside the studio’s premises.
-Weird.
 Here they are:

 You know how sometimes, everything around you magically aligns to make your day perfect?
 That shit rarely happens to me.
 It didn’t happen today either.
-It was more of a “meh” day for me with work, lead guitar player audition and Deadpool 2.
-Here’s a little taste of the guitar player audition.
-It was horrible.
+It was more of a “meh” day for me.
+Here’s a little taste of the guitar player audition (it was bad)

 The year is 2000.
 I’m siting on the floor, watching my sister watch MTV.
 I look at her face.
 There’s no reaction.
 I look at the TV.
 I see the MTV logo with the big, orange “M” flash on the screen.
 Then I see a backstreet boys dance to “backstreet’s back”.
 Sister and I begin to jump around and dance.
 Good times.

 Fast forward to today.
 I am at the gym, being careful not to make eye contact with anyone for fear of “conversation”.
 VH1 is playing on the TV.
 A Bruno Mars song is playing.
 Suddenly, the song ends and a weird show begins.
 In this show, they basically talk about celebrities.

 - Who just got pregnant